fredclausen/nixos/README.md

 - Clone your dot files and run `stow -vt ~ *`
 - In nvim, for github copilot, run `:Copilot auth`
 - If you have ssh keys, add them and `ssh-add`

+## TODO

+- Document all packages
+- Readme documentation in case anyone is crazy enough to want to use my stuff
+- Move to home-manager
+  - nvim config
+  - ZSH config
+- Move MacOS brew packages to nix
+- Add in server profiles